-Upon receipt of the order, Mr. Dybwad first considers whether the case should be assigned to the FPDO.
+Upon receipt of the order, the CJA panel coordinator first considers whether the case should be assigned to the FPDO.
 If the FPDO does not accept appointment on the case, the FPDO determines whether the appeal presents extraordinary circumstances or will likely require specialized expertise and then makes the assignment based on the nature of the case and the qualifications and experience of the available panel members.